-A review of other relevant regional strategies that apply to the area of investigation is provided in Table 4.8.
+A review of relevant regional strategies that apply to the area of investigation is provided in Table 4.8.
+Key messaging of these strategies/policies are considered in future land use planning for the region.

 Table 4.8: Relevant regional strategies